Our Story

 The Inn’s interior, consisting primarily of heavy timber and beam construction, was renovated to create both intimate spaces and beautiful views.
 By glassing in the building’s old loading dock, the romantic dining room now offers gorgeous views of the Mississippi River and its North Bank.

 Originally located in the lower level, the bar and lounge was moved upstairs in the 1980s to provide guests with a casual setting for unparalleled Nicollet Island Park views.
-The bar itself, with its original stained glass and cared maiden heads, is over 150 years old, coming to the Inn from a drugstore in a small New Hampshire seaport town.
+The bar itself, with its original stained glass and cared maiden heads, is over 150 years old, coming to the Inn from a drugstore in a small New England seaport town.
 In the Inn’s basement, what once served as a coal bin is now a beautiful patio dining area terraced outside the Island Banquet Room.